SuyashGoylit/TravelRecommendationSystem/README.md

 - And second, taking the input corresponding to the importance of the question.

 These two inputs taken in for four parameters:
-- Religious interest
+- Religious interest (religious / non-religious)
-- Type of traveler
+- Type of traveler (conventional / adventurous)
-- State of destination
+- State of destination (noisy / serene)
-- Type of destination
+- Type of destination (artificial fun / natural beauty)

 These preferences makes up the subjective preference analysis module.